Carousel Fun Facts

 - Figures on America's golden age carousels were typically arranged by size according to their concentric row, with the largest situated on the outer edge progressing to the smallest in by the center pole.

-- There are less than ten carousels with operating brass ring machines left in the U.S.
+- There are only 11 classic wooden carousels with operating brass ring machines left in the U.S.

 - At its annual conventions in the late 1920's, IAAPA held carving contests entered by a number of America's premier carousel manufacturers.